Andrei0872/my-dev-notes/articles/exploring-formsmodule.md

 * how are classes being added depending on status?  `/home/anduser/Documents/WORKSPACE/tiy/04_angular/angular/packages/forms/src/directives/ng_control_status.ts`
   * with the help of `NgControlStatus`, a directive that is automatically bound to a form control element when using `ngModel`, `formControl`, `formControlName`
   * at the same time, `NgControlStatusGroup` is added to the form group(`<form>`, `formGroupName`, `formGroup`, `ngModelGroup`, `formArrayName`)
+  * both `NgControlStatus` and `NgControlStatusGroup` will be updated when change detection occurs

 * what happens with the `AbstractControl` tree on
   * **submit** ?